rob-ng15/PAWSv2/README.md

 ## DOOM (GAMES)
 A conversion of https://github.com/mbitsnbites/mc1-doom to the PAWSv2 graphics, sound and input system.
 The images are drawn to the screen using the DMA engine, with the display being in 256 colour mode, and uses the DOOM palette, no the PAWSv2 default RGBM palette.
 DOOM style PC speaker sound support was added to PAWSv2 for DOOM.

+To make the game playable, when the demo starts press the "-" key on the keyboard 3 times to shrink the display area.
+Movement keys are "WASD", not as on the help screen.
 <br>
 ![3D MAZE](Reference/Graphics/DOOM-1.jpg)
 ![3D MAZE](Reference/Graphics/DOOM-2.jpg)